Deploy a migration infrastructure

-As a reminder, the Contoso on-premises network infrastructure currently consists of the datacenter in New York, and local branches in the eastern portion of the US.
+As a reminder, the Contoso on-premises network infrastructure currently consists of the datacenter in New York, and local branches in the eastern half of the US.
 All locations have a business class connection to the internet.
 Each of the branches is then connected to the datacenter via an IPSec VPN tunnel over the internet.

 Here's how Contoso decided to implement hybrid connectivity:

 - Set up a new site-to-site VPN connection between the Contoso datacenter in New York and the two Azure regions in East US 2 and Central US.

 - Branch office traffic bound for virtual networks in Azure will route through the main Contoso datacenter.

 - As Contoso scales up Azure deployment, it will establish an ExpressRoute connection between the datacenter and the Azure regions.
 When this happens, Contoso will retain the VPN site-to-site connection for failover purposes only.

 VPN and ExpressRoute: